 - Consider closing alternating parking spots to facilitate at least six (6) feet of physical distance between parties. - Consider opening loop trails in a one-way direction to minimize close contact between hikers.
-Designate one-way walking routes to attractions if feasible. - Encourage all employees, volunteers and visitors to wear cloth, paper or disposable face coverings when around others. - Encourage the public to visit parks and recreation areas during off-peak use times as defined and publicized by park or recreation area management. - Encourage the public to visit parks and recreation areas close to home, avoid overnight trips and minimize travel outside their immediate area for recreation.
+Designate one-way walking routes to attractions if feasible. - Governor Brown instituted a requirement for all people in Multnomah, Washington, Hood River, Marion, Polk, and Lincoln counties to wear face coverings while in indoor public spaces, such as grocery stores and other businesses.
+This mandate is effective June 24, 2020. - Encourage the public to visit parks and recreation areas during off-peak use times as defined and publicized by park or recreation area management. - Encourage the public to visit parks and recreation areas close to home, avoid overnight trips and minimize travel outside their immediate area for recreation.
 Especially caution the public to not travel outside of their home area if they live in an area with a high number of reported COVID-19 cases to prevent asymptomatic COVID-19 positive individuals from inadvertently bringing the virus into an area with many fewer cases. - Consider opening private, municipal, county and federal campgrounds as long as physical distancing requirements can be maintained. - Consider opening skate parks as long as physical distancing requirements can be maintained. - Encourage visitors to bring their own food, water bottles and hygiene supplies (including hand sanitizer), as well as to take their trash with them when they leave. - Encourage the public to recreate with their own household members rather than with those in their extended social circles. - Position staff to monitor physical distancing requirements, ensure groups are no larger than 10 people, and provide education and encouragement to visitors to support adherence. - Provide handwashing stations or hand sanitizer in common areas such as picnic areas, dayuse shelters, and buildings open to the public. - Consider placing clear plastic or glass barriers in front of cashiers or visitor center counters, or in other places where maintaining six (6) feet of physical distance between employees, volunteers and visitors is more difficult.